groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumn/_index.md

 ```

-Inititalizes a new instance of the com.groupdocs.assembly.system.data.DataColumn class, as type string, using the specified column name.
+Inititalizes a new instance of the [DataColumn](../../com.groupdocs.assembly.system.data/datacolumn) class, as type string, using the specified column name.

 **Parameters:**
 | Parameter | Type | Description |